CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-march-5-2015.md

 <ul>
 <li><strong>New Domains.</strong> The default CenturyLink Cloud domain as been updated to https://console.ctl.io.
 The URL for SAML users has also been updated to https://[accountalias].cloudportal.io (where account alias is your four-letter account identifier).
 The legacy domains will continue to operate for 90 days.</li>
 <li><strong>Subdomains featuring Account Alias.</strong> Along with the new domains listed above, custom subdomains based on account alias are now available, in the form of https://[accountalias].cloudportal.io.
 Use the Site Branding capabilities (under the Account tab) to update logo that appears on the bottom of the page.
 This furthers the "white label" capabilities of the platform.</li>
 <li><strong>Support for Custom Price Lists & Displays.</strong> Administrators who want to show a custom price for services in the Control Portal can now do so.
-Contact CenturyLink Cloud to learn more.
-NOTE: Customized prices must be higher than <a href="../pricing.html">CenturyLink Cloud list pricing</a>, to avoid billing confusion.</li>
+Contact CenturyLink Cloud to learn more.</li>
 <li><strong>Cloud Network Services in DE1.</strong> CenturyLink Cloud deployments in DE1 can now be connected to other environments using Cloud Network Services.
 This capability delivers private, secure, and high-speed connectivity between traditional and cloud environments.</li>
 <li><strong>MS SQL Server 2014.</strong> Deploy MS SQL 2014 Web, Standard & Enterprise Editions on CenturyLink Cloud via Blueprints.
-These SQL instaces are unmanaged; licensing is handled under CenturyLink's SPLA relationship with Microsoft.
+These SQL instances are unmanaged; licensing is handled under CenturyLink's SPLA relationship with Microsoft.
 </li>
 </ul>
 <p></p>